grhone/SyntheticDataGeneration/README.md

 ## Overview

 The project includes main script:
-1. `generate_synthetic_data.py` - An advanced script that uses lmdeploy with InternVL2-8B model to generate sophisticated QA pairs
+1. `generate_synthetic_data.py` - A script that uses lmdeploy with InternVL2-8B model to generate sophisticated QA pairs

 The script:
 - Processes markdown files from the `markdown_docs` directory